plausible/docs/docs/export-stats.md

 ## Use the stats API

-If you want a programmatic way to export your stats, please take a look at our [stats API](stats-api.md).
+As an alternative to exporting as CSV files or if you prefer a programmatic way to access your stats, please take a look at our [stats API](stats-api.md).